Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 On the edge of the Van Long Nature Reserve

-The experience you get when taking a boat ride in Van Long is similar to Halong Bay – only it’s on land.
-A lot more quiet and peaceful, shallower and more compact sightseeing adventure.
+The experience of taking a boat ride in Van Long is similar to Halong Bay – only it’s on land.
+It’s often called the “Ha Long Bay on Land” for this reason – the majestic karst cliffs towering around you.

 I have to confess – I know very little about birds and yet I feel like I saw a few species for the first time there!